chylex/TweetDuck/README.md

 > When opening **Batch Build**, you will also see `x64` and `AnyCPU` configurations.
 These are visible due to what I consider a Visual Studio bug, and will not work without significant changes to the project.
 Manually running the `Resources/PostCefUpdate.ps1` PowerShell script modifies the downloaded CefSharp packages, and removes the invalid configurations.

-> There is a small chance running `RUN BUILD.bat` immediately shows a resource error.
+> There is a small chance running `GEN EVERYTHING.bat` immediately shows a resource error.
 If that happens, close the console window (which terminates all Inno Setup processes and leaves corrupted installers in the output folder), and run it again.

-> Running `RUN BUILD.bat` uses about 400 MB of RAM due to high compression.
+> Running `GEN EVERYTHING.bat` uses about 400 MB of RAM due to high compression.
 You can lower this to about 140 MB by opening `gen_full.iss` and `gen_port.iss`, and changing `LZMADictionarySize=15360` to `LZMADictionarySize=4096`.